standardebooks/web/README.md

 - Check for `null` using `===` and `!==`.

-- Where possible, include type hints for functions.
-Due to PHP limitations this may not always be possible, for example in cases where `null` may be passed or returned.
+- Where possible, include type hints for class properties and all functions.

 -   If using regex to parse HTML, use `|` as the regex delimiter instead of `/`.